 Seeing Paris On The Cheap

-While Paris boasts one of the worlds oldest and largest subway systems (Metro) that includes 14 city lines, 2 Tramways and 6 RER express lines it strikes most visitors as just overwhelming especially with the language barrier.
+While Paris boasts one of the worlds oldest and largest subway systems (Metro) that includes 14 city lines, 2 Tramways and 6 RER express lines, it strikes most visitors as just overwhelming especially with the language issues.

-Above is the official system map and it does look imposing.
+To the left is the official system map and it does look imposing.
 The color coded, numbered lines are the city Metro routes.
-The lettered routes are the RER lines that are an express underground or subway trains in Paris city centre, outside Paris it becomes a ground level commuter train connecting outlying suburbs.
-In addition, on the map there are 27 transfer stations along with connections to airport shuttles spotted around Paris.
+The lettered routes are the RER lines that feature express underground or subway trains in Paris city centre.
+Outside Paris the system becomes a ground level commuter trains that connect outlying suburbs.
+In addition, on the map there are 27 transfer stations along with connections to airport shuttles located around Paris.

-We created the map above to simplify the system and focus on routes that have the highest value to a new visitor.
-They include Metro routes 1, 2, 3, 4, 6, 8, 10 and 12.
-It includes orange asterisks that highlight tourist attractions that include:
+We created our own map to simplify the system and focus on routes that have the highest value to a new visitor.
+They include Metro routes 1, 2, 3, 4, 6, 8, 10 and 12 and includes orange asterisks that highlight major areas of specific interest to tourist and includes major Paris attraction:

-We have also removed the RAR express train routes as the Metro will get you to almost all major visitor destinations with less confusion.
+To simplify the map even more we have also removed the RAR express train routes as the Metro will get you to almost all major visitor destinations with much less confusion.

 By simplifying the system you can now focus on where you will be entering the system, where you want to go and what lines you need to use to get there.
-To make sure you are going in the right direction make a note of a lines end stations as they are usually used to identify a trains direction of travel.
-If you are staying on another line simply locate your station on the general map and find the transfer point to get you onto a destination line.
+To make sure you are going in the right direction make a note of a lines end stations as they are usually used to identify a trains direction of travel (Like Poissonniers for the North end of the number 4 line).
+If you aren’t staying on a line for the whole trip simply locate your destination station on the general map and find the transfer point to get you onto the proper line.

-For example, if you get on the Yellow Line at the Louvre and want to go to the Arc de Triomphe at the Charle De Gaulle Etoile station, look for a train with the destination of La Defense Grand Arche to be sure you are going in the right direction.
+*Example: If you get on the number 1 (Yellow) Line at the Louvre and want to go to the Arc de Triomphe at the Charle De Gaulle Etoile station, look for a train with the destination of La Defense Grand Arche to be sure you are going in the right direction.
+If you want to go to Pigalle switch to the number 12 (Green) Line at the Concorde Station and catch a train marked Marx Dormoy.

 Tickets And System Cost